JKrokos/ai-postcard-generator/README.md

 - CORS headers configured
 - Environment variables for sensitive data

+### Bearer Token Configuration

+The application requires a bearer token for API authentication.
+This token should be:
+- A secure, randomly generated string (e.g., using `openssl rand -hex 32`)
+- The same token used by clients to authenticate API requests
+- Kept secret and never committed to version control

 ## ⚠️ Security Notice

 **This application is currently configured for development/demo purposes.** Before deploying to production: